prince-harry-2813/React-Post-App/post-app-main/README.md

 ## initialize
-enter npm install after cloning then you can use the scripts in the packege jason
+Enter npm install after cloning then you can use the scripts in the packege jason